dtbuchman/ms3/README.md

 Derek Buchman
 2/9/19

-All DDLs and necesarry files are included to be able to run this program.
+All DDLs and necessary files are included to be able to run this program.
 Description: This application reads in a CSV file, parses the data, and if valid, inserts into an in-memory SQLite database.

 Programming Strategy: I broke the task down into smaller tasks and worked my way through the problem.
 It was a pretty straight-forward project, so I went down the list and implemented each request one-by-one.
 First, I read in all the data, verified each set was valid.
 If it was a proper dataset, it was inserted into the DB.
 If not, it was written to the csv.

 I was unsure of how robust of a program was desired, so I wrote skeleton code (lines 157 - 209) for adding in verification checks for each column.
 For example, the client might request the system start ignoring payments from certain locations/countries or want to reject customers from a specific email domain (like